daeukk/Chronic-Wound-Detection-Using-YOLO/README.md

 # Chronic Wound Detection Using YOLO Models

-This project aims to detect chronic wounds using YOLOv7 and YOLOv8, and compare the results
+This project aimed to detect chronic wounds using YOLOv7 and YOLOv8, and compare the results.

 Dataset used: AZH dataset